nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 This gave me the idea to write down this path so that it will be easier to share for the next person that will ask me this question.
 {: style="text-align: justify;"}

-## How did it happen ?
+## How did it happen?
 Before moving forward, let me tell you how it all started and what a strange coincidence it was.
 I am passionate about running.
 It is my favourite sport and I run (actually I used to run) several times a week, sometimes up to 55 miles (90km).
 Working at DECATHLON, the world leader in sports, I was lucky enough to be able to exercise this passion at lunchtime because in the workplace there is everything you need to practice and shower.
 {: style="text-align: justify;"}
 Unfortunately, what was supposed to happen happened and I hurt myself.
-And that was the big void: _"what am I going to do with all this this free time at lunchtime ?"_
+And that was the big void: _"what am I going to do with all this this free time at lunchtime?"_
 I could have binge-watched all my series late on Netflix but I decided to dig deeper into this somewhat buzzy subject: ***Machine Learning***.
 {: style="text-align: justify;"}
 ***Note:*** if I had not hurt myself maybe I would still be running at noon and I would never have really taken the plunge.
 Perhaps one of my other me in an alternative reality is actually still running...Who knows...
 {: .small style="text-align: justify;"}
-Why am I telling all this ?
+Why am I telling all this?
 Because, it must be said, learning DataScience is a process that might be long depending on your knowledge and skills.
 You will need to be brave and patient.
 But if I have succeeded, there is no reason why you should not.
 {: style="text-align: justify;"}